 Avoiding e-presenteeism in your workforce starts at the top.
 Ensure your flexible working policy and Employee Handbook are readily available and set the expectation with your staff that regular breaks away from the desk are even more important when working from home.
 In addition, managers should schedule regular calls/ video conference meetings with their team to track team members’ working schedules and discuss their wellbeing – are they feeling stressed, unmotivated or isolated?
 Also, encourage staff to use their annual leave and enforce the fact that checking email during their time off is not expected.

-If you require HR support services, Vero HR offers a range of service models to meet the needs of your business.
+If you require HR solutions, Vero HR offers a range of service models to meet the needs of your business.
 Please do not hesitate to give us a call on 01733 830830 or email us at firstname.lastname@example.org.